-folds are stiffened in order to prevent vocal-fold vibration (Stevens 1998, Hanson & Stevens 2002).
-The stiffening action can carry over into the following vowel and lead to a raising of F_0 at the vowel onset.
-This should be true for both voiceless aspirated consonants and voiceless unaspirated consonants.
-But there has been no evidence of different muscular activity around the glottis after aspirated as opposed to unaspirated stops when the following vowels start (Hombert & Ladefoged 1977, Hombert 1978).
+A second source of possible $F_0$ variations relevant to consonant may relate to the state of vocal folds.
+It is known that during the interval of voiceless obstruents, the vocal folds are stiffened in order to prevent vocal-fold vibration (Stevens 1998, Hanson & Stevens, 2002).
+The stiffening action can carry over into the following vowel and lead to a raising of $F_0$ at the vowel onset.
+Nevertheless, this should be true for both voiceless aspirated consonants and voiceless unaspirated consonants.
+Moreover, there has been no evidence of different muscular activity around the glottis after aspirated as opposed to unaspirated stops when the following vowels start (Hombert & Ladefoged 1977, Hombert 1978).
 Figure 1 illustrates a hypothetical schematic timing of related parameters during the production of aspirated and unaspirated stops.
-From top to bottom, the hypothetical parameters are: articulatory gestures of oral cavity and glottis, corresponding acoustic excitations, and Ps variations, respectively.
+From top to bottom, the hypothetical parameters are: articulatory gestures of oral cavity and glottis, corresponding acoustic excitations and Ps variations, respectively.
 Both the voiceless aspirated stop (on the left) and the voiceless unaspirated stop (on the right) consist of two shaded intervals in the graph.
-The first corresponds to the stop closure, during which Ps builds up to a constant level.
-The second corresponds to voice onset time (VOT), which lasts from stop release to vowel onset.
-As shown in the graph, the state of the glottis varies differently during the consonant interval across stops, but by the time voicing starts, the glottis has been closed no matter which stop precedes the vowel.
+The first shades correspond to the stop closure, during which Ps builds up to a constant level.
+The second shades correspond to voice onset time (VOT), which lasts from stop release to vowel onset.
+As shown in the graph, the state of glottis varies differently during the consonant interval across stops, but by the time voicing starts, the glottis has been closed no matter which stop precedes the vowel.
 In contrast, although it builds up to the same level during closure for both aspirated and unaspirated stops, Ps would reach a lower value following an aspirated stop than following an unaspirated stop at the vowel onset.
-Taken together, these considerations suggest that aspirated consonants are associated with lower F0 at the onset of the following vowel than unaspirated cognates, and that this difference should be due to an aerodynamic effect.
+Taken together, these considerations suggest that aspirated consonants are associated with lower F0 at the onset of the following vowel than unaspirated cognates, and this difference should be due to an aerodynamic effect.